msridhar/NullAway-wiki/Supported-Annotations.md

 For now, the `@Contract` annotations are trusted, not checked.
 NullAway will warn if it sees a call to a method with a `@Contract` annotation it recognizes as invalid.

-Not all possible clauses of `@Contract` annotations are validated or supported by NullAway (e.g. `@Contract("null, false -> fail; !null, true -> fail")` will be ignored, since NullAway can't reason about the runtime value of the second argument).
+Not all possible clauses of `@Contract` annotations are parsed or supported by NullAway (e.g. `@Contract("null, false -> fail; !null, true -> fail")` will be ignored, since NullAway can't reason about the runtime value of the second argument).